gregheitman/SentenceConnotation/README.md

 A list of years that are supported:

 Out of the years 1987-2007 only the years 2001-2004 are not supported.
-We could not get the txt from our parser for these years.
+We could not get the text from our parser for these years.